Facebook Pixel Tracking Image

 If you work while receiving SSI, you must report your wages to Social Security at the beginning of each month, and these earnings may or may not affect your SSI payment.

-PASS is an SSI program that is designed to help individuals with disabilities return to work.
+PASS is a Social Security Administration assistance program designed to help individuals with disabilities return to work.
 If you receive SSI, the plan allows you to set aside income for things you own to pay for items and services that are needed to achieve a specific work goal.
-PASS can include material to start a business, equipment and tools, educational expenses, transportation, uniforms and other items or services you need to reach an employment goal.
-PASS can help you pay these costs while maintaining the SSI benefit (PASS is excluded from the income calculation).
-Money can be set aside for purchases, installment payments and down payments for a vehicle, wheelchair, or a computer, if needed, to achieve a work goal.
+PASS can include materials to start a business, equipment and tools, educational expenses, transportation, uniforms, and other items or services you need to reach an employment goal.
+This program helps people who are lawfully admitted for permanent residence or otherwise eligible for Social Security pursue independence while maintaining their SSI benefits.

 If you were denied SSI benefits for medical or non-medical reasons, you can file an appeal online through the SSA and provide documents electronically to support your claim.